80% of people never leave home without their phones in hand.

-- Smartphones and tablets will take over
+- Smartphones and tablets continue to take over.

-- People spend money while surfing on mobile devices
+- People spend money while surfing on mobile devices.

-- You need a mobile optimized (version of the) site
+- You need a mobile-optimized (version of the) site.

-- Coupons and other in-store incentives work
+- Coupons and other in-store incentives work.

 - You need to be found and your products need reviews.